Sky Cable: Carriage disputes with Solar Entertainment

 On January 1, 2008, Solar Entertainment Corporation pulled its 6 cable channels from Sky Cable; namely Basketball TV, Solar Sports, ETC Entertainment Central, 2nd Avenue, Jack TV and Crime/Suspense.
 The channels were replaced by 6 new channels owned by fellow subsidiary Creative Programs, Inc.; AXN Beyond, Balls, Fox Crime, KidsCo, Maxxx and Velvet.
 While vice president Juno Chuidian stated in a report to GMA News TV (now GTV, then QTV 11) that the new channels were added because they would offer less "redundant" programming and feature more series that had never been aired in the country before, reports surfaced that the channels were pulled due to a dispute; ABS-CBN believed that Solar's lower fees for advertising on its channels were causing ABS-CBN to lose revenue.

-Solar Entertainment however, retaliated by expanding its partnership with the terrestrial broadcaster Radio Philippines Network; adding programming from its C/S cable channel to its primetime lineup, and using the channel as part of its successful bid against ABS-CBN for the next PBA broadcast contract.
+Solar Entertainment however, retaliated by expanding its partnership with the terrestrial broadcasters Radio Philippines Network (whose ironically owning, operating and using several broadcasting facilities, channel frequencies, and transmitter broadcast stations formerly owned, operated and used by ABS-CBN), Southern Broadcasting Network, and Rajah Broadcasting Network; adding programming from its C/S, ETC, and 2nd Avenue cable channel to their primetime lineup, and using RPN as part of its successful bid against ABS-CBN for the next PBA broadcast contract.

 AksyonTV

-On March 14, 2011 TV5 filed a complaint to the National Telecommunications Commission against Sky Cable, accusing it of refusing to carry AksyonTV, despite law designating all free-to-air television networks as must-carry channels.
+On March 14, 2011, TV5 filed a complaint to the National Telecommunications Commission against Sky Cable, accusing it of refusing to carry AksyonTV, despite law designating all free-to-air television networks as must-carry channels.
 The channel was added to Sky Cable's digital lineup on April 30, 2011.